JustDylan/recipeGenerator/README.md

 - advanced portability with proper proceedure for self-hosting a database (such as an installation wizard for client-side private use)
 - database editing: allow custom recipes from the user

+# Architecture
+We utilized C#'s convenience to aid in fast prototyping and python for parsing our database file into a SQL server.
+C# handles the end-user interractions, querying the SQL server for any recipe it needs.
+The front-end additionally performs the analysis to build and display a graph of recipies as described in the summary.

 # UML Diagram
 We have created a [UML diagram](https://github.com/JustDylan/recipeGenerator/blob/main/Classdiagram.mdj) to act as a master outline through this project: